tidiview/francois-vidit.com/user/sites/docs/pages/01.reference/04.mont-saint-michel/01.arch-michel/01.nom/docs.en.md

 #### [color=#3d8b3d]meaning in hebrew[/color]

 In the original text of the Bible in hebrew, the name of the archangel "Michael" in english is "<ruby><rb><span style="background:#f1f9f1;color:#3d8b3d;" lang="he">מיכאל</span></rb><rt><span style="background:#f1f9f1;color:#3d8b3d;">Mîḵā'ēl</span></rt></ruby>.
-This is noted in [international phonetic alphabet][2] "Mîḵā'ēl" and represents the following sound:
+The notation "Mîḵā'ēl" comes from the [international phonetic alphabet][2] and represents the following sound:

 | <span hidden>hidden</span> |
 | -------------------------- |